Asbestos Removal – Everything You Wanted to Know and More

 - Oil and coal furnaces door gasket insulation

-What to do if you suspect (and even if you don’t suspect) that you have an asbestos product in your home:
+What to do if you suspect asbestos products in your home:

 How Asbestos is Removed?

-The abatement team arrived and sealed off the room(s) completely.
-Doorways, ducts and even the windows are sealed with plastic.
+It’s best to move out of your home during asbestos abatement.
+Typically, the abatement team will arrive and seal off the room(s) completely.
+Doorways, air ducts, and even the windows are sealed with plastic.
 Big scary asbestos signs are placed on every doorway to deter people from entering.

-Two giant HEPA filters are installed outside a window and suck the air out of the room.
-This creates negative air pressure which prevents air from escaping into the rest of the house.
+Giant HEPA filters will likely be installed outside a window or door to pull air out of the room.
+This creates a negative air pressure which prevents air from escaping into the rest of the house.

-The asbestos abatement team wears disposable suits (and I was told even disposable underwear.)
-They wear respirators and gloves.
+The asbestos abatement team wear disposable suits.
+They will also wear respirators and gloves.

-The floor boards are cut into manageable sections and the edges are taped off to contain the asbestos backing and glue under the vinyl.
-The sheets are loaded into a truck.
-All debris is vacuumed and cleaned from the room and disposed of in plastic bags.
+All debris is vacuumed up using a special HEPA vacuum.
+The room is thoroughly cleaned and all cleaning supplies are disposed of in plastic bags.
 All the contaminated materials, clothing, etc. are hauled back to the abatement company where they are dumped into a special sealed dumpster for asbestos products.

 Portable shower for abatement team to use after finishing the job.

-After the abatement is complete, an air test must be performed before anyone can enter the room without protective gear.
-A TEM (Transmission Electron Microscopy) or a PCM (Phase Contrast Microscopy) air sample is analyzed.
-In our house, the TEM was used which is supposedly more accurate.
-The technician was a trained professional who put on his own protective gear.
-He ran a leaf blower around the room to stir up any dust and fibers that may have settled on the floor and in crevices.
-Then ran a small vacuum pump that sucked air through a filter for 45 minutes.
+After abatement is complete, an air test will be performed before anyone can enter the room without protective gear.
+A TEM (Transmission Electron Microscopy) or a PCM (Phase Contrast Microscopy) air sample must be analyzed.
+In our house, a TEM test was used.
+The technician should be a third party trained professional who puts on his own protective gear.
+First he may use a leaf blower in the room to stir up any dust and fibers that might have settled on the floor and in crevices.
+Then a small vacuum pump is run that sucks air through a filter for 45 minutes.

 An acceptable asbestos air test will come back with less than .01 fibers per cc.
-Luckily our home was clear and we were allowed to move back in.
-But, now this is our reality:
+Luckily our home is clear But, now this is our reality:

 That’s right, we now have a scooter track in our home.
 I may miss our kitchen, but the boys don’t seem to mind.